abbbi/virtnbdbackup/README.md

 ## Process only specific disks during restore

-A single disk can be restored by using option `-d`, the disk name has to match the virtual disks target name, example:
+A single disk can be restored by using the option `-d`, the disk name has to match the virtual disks target name, for example:

 ```
 virtnbdrestore -i /tmp/backupset/ -a restore -o /tmp/restore -d sda